rumors/handbook/README.md

 ## Operations

+Rumors is a small studio with five full-time designers.
+We work collaboratively, so while our roles are specific, they are also fluid.
+We are generalists, thinkers, and writers.
 We strive to work with respect, kindness, transparency — and structured flexibility.

 - [Studio](operations/studio.md)
 - Values